Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 When to PlantSpring and fall are best to allow the plant to get established before severe hot or cold weather.
 In the North, plant anytime up to early fall to allow the roots to get established before winter.

-Mums are the classic cottage garden fall perennial with colors ranging from pastel to bright bold hues.
-For longer-lasting blooms, choose mums with flower buds that are just beginning to open.
+Mums are the classic cottage garden fall perennial with colors ranging from pastel to bright, bold hues.
+For longer-lasting blooms, choose mums with flower buds just beginning to open.

-To overwinter plants as perennials in colder zones, get the mums into the ground as early as possible in fall.
-Mulch well after the ground freezes.
+To overwinter plants as perennials in colder zones, plant the mums as early as possible in the fall and mulch well after the ground freezes.

 Hardiness Zones4-9